Thor110/Expanded-Galaxy-Port/README.md

 50 Scripts Left To Decompile - scripts that haven't been decompiled yet exist here.

-99 Clutter - contains a note regarding what files or folders are used to create the release.
-[TO BE DELETED EVENTUALLY]

 Expanded Galaxy Port Installer - the port installer folder containing the source folder and tslpatchdata folder as well as the installer scripts.

 Modules - contains the level files organised into folders denoting the planet and module names as well as the .mod files themselves, I use this to quickly and easily repack levels.

 Override - the contents of the Override folder.

-a-template - the old template files that were used to swap back and forth between playing the port or main parts of the project.
-[TO BE DELETED EVENTUALLY]

 lips - contains the localization.mod file which contains localization .lip files from both games packed into one.